Isabelle Stead

-Isabelle Stead (born 8 October in Leeds, United Kingdom) is a British film director, producer and philanthropist.
+Isabelle Stead (born 8 October in Leeds, United Kingdom) is a British film director, producer and activist.

 In 2008, Stead became a Sundance fellow and alumni.

 In 2010 Stead was selected by the British Council as the UK Producer on the Move for Cannes International Film Festival.
-Stead produced 'Son of Babylon' the film screened at Sundance and Berlin Film Festivals and received the Amnesty and Peace Prize, followed by a British Independent Film Award.
+Stead produced Son of Babylon; the film screened at Sundance and Berlin Film Festivals and received the Amnesty and Peace Prize, followed by a British Independent Film Award.
 The film was selected as Iraq's official entry for the Best Foreign Language Film at the 83rd Academy Awards.

-In 2011 Stead produced the documentary In My Mother's Arms that premièred at the Toronto International Film Festival - the film went on to win the Asia Pacific Academy Award for Best Documentary.
+In 2011 Stead produced a documentary In My Mother's Arms; it premièred at the Toronto International Film Festival.
+The film went on to win the Asia Pacific Academy Award for Best Documentary.

 In 2012 Stead became a member of the Asia Pacific Motion Picture Academy of the Arts.

 Humanitarian work

-In 2010 Stead established the 'Iraq's missing' campaign and began lobbying for the DNA testing of Iraq's mass graves.
+In 2010 Stead set up the 'Iraq's missing' campaign and began lobbying for the DNA testing of mass graves in Iraq.